 MaryBeth Smith, Owner

 MaryBeth Smith has been in the corporate business world for nearly three decades.
 She is the perfect balance of ingenuity and inventiveness for Colin in both marriage and business.
-Helping to grow the company through acquisitions and leadership, she is the backbone of the Roundabout Catering and Roundabout Grill’s businesses.
+Helping to grow the company through acquisitions and leadership, she is the backbone of the Roundabout Catering, Tannenbaum, and Roundabout Meal Prep businesses.